Six months earlier

 Yitzhak Rabin traverses solemnly the colorless back hall, rigged with pipes and dark light, and approaches a stark figure soaring against the tall door entering into the Knesset commons.

-“If it isn’t our pompous Air Force Commander,” the Major General insults.
+“If it isn’t our pompous Air Force Commander,” the Major General insults woven with sarcasm.

-“It is.
+“Former, you forget.
 In your fatigues, Mr. Rabin?”
-Ezer Weizman, longtime pilot and current Commander of the Israeli Air Force, quickly snaps back.
+Ezer Weizman, longtime pilot and once renowned Commander of the Israel Air Force, quickly snaps back.

 “In our plain clothes?
 The Sabbath is over.”